Bees spend all summer gathering nectar so they can make honey to eat through the winter. In this sense, honey was designed to be stored.

 Is Crystalized Honey Safe to Eat?

 Crystallization does not mean your honey has gone bad.
-Rather, crystallization is a natural process and almost inevitable if you store honey long enough.
-The good news is that it is easy to dissolve the crystals: just put the jar of honey in a container of warm water and they will dissolve back into the honey.
+Instead, crystallization is a natural process and almost inevitable if you store honey long enough.
+The good news is that it is easy to dissolve the crystals: just put the jar of honey in a container of warm water, and they will dissolve back into the honey.

-The crystals are actually just natural sugars in the honey which have separated from the water in the honey.
-Honeys which have higher amounts of certain sugars will crystalize faster than others.
+The crystals are just natural sugars in the honey that have separated from the water in the honey.
+Honeys that have higher amounts of certain sugars will crystalize faster than others.

-You are also more likely to see crystallization in honey which hasn’t been processed (such as raw honey).
+You are also more likely to see crystallization in honey that hasn’t been processed (such as raw honey).

-These unprocessed honeys contain more pollen and other natural particles from the bees; the sugar crystals bind to them and crystalize.
+These unprocessed honeys contain more pollen and other natural particles from the bees; the sugar crystals bind to them and crystallize.

 Also see how to dehydrate honey.